idlesong/CuteERP/readme.md

 1. Orders(customer order)
 - filters for sales order and customer order(big table)
+- forbidden edit issued orders failed when the line not be issued
 - sales order should merge same items line like order does

 1. Opportunities